dstroud/dreamsequence_dev/README.md

 - The chart will be grayed-out when the Arranger is disabled.
 - The number shown on the left is the active Arranger position (segment).
 If the Arranger is syncing (waiting for the in-progress chord pattern to complete before entering the Arranger), the upcoming segment will appear with a "→" symbol in front.
 - To the right, a symbol will indicate if the Arranger is in Loop mode (circular symbol as in the example above) or One-shot mode (arrow symbol).
 When on the last segment of the arranger, this symbol will flash to indicate the arrangement is about to end, or pulse to indicate that the arrangement is about to loop.
-- The chart, is a visual representation of the arrangement, showing patterns (A-D).
+- The chart, is a visual representation of the arrangement, showing patterns (A-D), with rows corresponding to those on the Song Arranger Grid view.
 One advantage this dashboard has over Grid for live performances is that it gives an indication of segment/chord pattern length.

 --------------------------------------------------------------------------------